Username: Password:

 ENTRY REQUIREMENTS

-The MSc in Clinical Dermatology course is a structured programme designed for doctors who wish to specialise in dermatology.
+The Diploma/Diploma/MSc in Clinical Dermatology course is a structured programme designed for doctors who wish to specialise in dermatology.
 The course gives firm grounding in the fundamentals of clinical and scientific dermatology.
 The course is suitable for overseas medical graduates in particular but is also appropriate as an additional course to contribute to any dermatology specialist training programme.

 Education